ngs-docs/2023-snakemake-book-draft/src/beginner+/debugging.md

 ### Whitespace and indentation errors: finding, fixing, and avoiding them.

-Use a good editor, e.g. vscode or some othe text editor.
+Use a good editor, e.g. vscode or some other text editor.
 Put it in snakemake mode or Python mode (spaces etc.)

 ### Syntax errors, newlines, and quoting.